Tarrant County Property Tax

 How to File for Property Tax Exemptions

-You can apply for exemptions through the Tarrant Appraisal District (TAD).
+You can apply for exemptions directly through the Tarrant Appraisal District (TAD).
 The process is straightforward, and you can find more details on the Tarrant Appraisal District website.
-Please note that there is no fee for applying for exemptions or for requesting refunds for overpaid property taxes.
+There is no fee charged by the appraisal district to apply for exemptions; be cautious of private companies that offer to file exemption paperwork for a fee.

 Property Tax Refunds